Miheret-Girmachew/Learning_Phase/README.md

 ## Features

-- Add Task: Enter a task in the input field and click the "Add Task" button to add it to the list.
+- **Add Task**: Enter a task in the input field and click the "Add Task" button to add it to the list.
-- Edit Task: Click the "Edit" button next to a task to edit its content.
+- **Edit Task**: Click the "Edit" button next to a task to edit its content.
-- Delete Task: Click the "Delete" button next to a task to remove it from the list.
+- **Delete Task**: Click the "Delete" button next to a task to remove it from the list.

 ## Project Structure